stephenhowells/Heroku-PHP-Bootstrap/readme.md

 **nginx.conf**: Place all custom Nginx server configurations in this file.
 Customizations include what you'd normally see in a site's server block.
 The included example is intended for use with Laravel but may work with other PHP apps and frameworks.

 **.user.ini**: Specify any custom INI settings with modes of PHP_INI_PERDIR and PHP_INI_USER.
 A list of all the INI settings and their modes can be found [here](http://php.net/manual/en/ini.list.php).
-In instances where you need even more customization to the PHP environment you can create a custom FPM configuration.
-Heroku explains this scenario [here](https://devcenter.heroku.com/articles/custom-php-settings#php-fpm-configuration-include).
+In instances where you need even more customization to the PHP environment you can create a [custom FPM configuration](https://devcenter.heroku.com/articles/custom-php-settings#php-fpm-configuration-include).

 **composer.json**: Needs no introduction.
 In this repo's example it shows how to specify the PHP runtime and additional optional extensions.
-Heroku details how to tailor the PHP environment [here](https://devcenter.heroku.com/articles/php-support).
+Heroku details how to [tailor the PHP environment](https://devcenter.heroku.com/articles/php-support).

 **Finally, navigate to the project folder in your terminal and run:**